Skip to main content

 Feedback on the project will be sought via questionnaires, focus groups and structured interviews.
 In addition, the project team will measure the following key performance indicators:

-1. Percentage of students in King’s STEM Tutoring Group that achieve a place for engineering at a UK university.
+1. Percentage of students in King’s STEM Tutoring Group that achieve a place for engineering or physics at a UK university.

-2. Percentage of students in the King’s STEM Tutoring Group that apply to King’s engineering programmes and secure a place.
+2. Percentage of students in the King’s STEM Tutoring Group that apply to King’s engineering or physics programmes and secure a place.

-3. Percentage of black students in year 1 of King’s engineering programmes.
+3. Percentage of Black students in year 1 of King’s engineering and physics programmes.

-4. Percentage of black engineering students graduating with a 1st class degree at King's.
+4. Percentage of Black engineering and physics students graduating with a 1st class degree at King's.

 How does this link into local and institutional strategy?